Topics Map > 8. Performance Management > 8.01 Performance Management for Managers and Supervisors

 Consequences for Non-Compliance

-OHR maintains an online handbook to support the campus community in developing, implementing and continuing to support the performance management process.
-The handbook includes sample communications, performance tools, process checklists, professional development and instructional tools, and other information.
+OHR maintains online resources to support the campus community in developing, implementing and continuing to support the performance management process.

 OHR will evaluate the effectiveness of the policy, training, and support tools after each of the first two years the policy is in effect.